-Also for Integrated Energy Contracting (IEC), the decision of the building or business owner to want tap into energy efficiency and renewable resources remains a basic requirement.
+Also for Integrated Energy Contracting (IEC), the decision of the building or business owner to want to invest in energy efficiency remains a basic requirement.
 For the implementation of energy efficiency projects, IEC offers an innovative "efficiency tool".
 IEC allows to combine energy saving and supply (from renewable energy sources) in an integrated approach and they can be executed within a competition of solutions and prices according to life cycle cost.